Effective Graph-Neural-Network based Models for Discovering Structural Hole Spanners in Large-Scale and Diverse Networks: EXPERIMENTS

 \subsubsection{\textit{Ground Truth Computation}}

-For all the datasets under consideration, we used the Python library NetworkX to calculate nodes' SHS score (BC).
-Besides, for large scale graphs, i.e., com-DBLP and com-Amazon, we used the SHS score (BC) reported by AlGhamdi et al. \cite{alghamdi2017benchmark}.
+\xlabel{ground} For all the datasets under consideration, we used the Python library NetworkX to calculate nodes' SHS score (BC).
+Besides, for large scale graphs, i.e.,~com-DBLP and com-Amazon, we used the SHS score (BC) reported by \citet{alghamdi2017benchmark}. {The authors performed parallel implementation of the Brandes algorithm, utilizing 96,000 CPU cores on a supercomputer to compute exact BC values for large graphs \stmdocstextcolor{red}{\citep{alghamdi2017benchmark}}.
+We were not able to perform experiments on very large synthetic networks, as it is} {computationally challenging to compute the ground truth BC for larger graphs using normal system configurations; therefore, we limit the synthetic network size to 150\,000 nodes.}

 After computing the SHS score of the nodes, we sort the nodes in descending order of their score values.
 We label the high score $k$\% nodes as SHS nodes and the rest as normal ones.
-We evaluate the performance of GraphSHS for three different values of $k$, i.e., $5$, $10$ and $20$.
-Labelled graphs are used to train GraphSHS, and we assess the performance of GraphSHS on the test graphs.
+We evaluate the performance of GraphSHS for three different values of $k$, i.e.,~$5$, $10$ and $20$.
+Labeled graphs are used to train GraphSHS, and we assess the performance of GraphSHS on the test graphs.